 Besides his dad’s barbecue (he caters!) and sliders with two signature sauces, sides are where it’s at for Jones.
 “You have to have some type of dip, like a Buffalo dip.
 You also need easy snacks like pigs in a blanket, chips, and don’t forget good beverages,” he says.
 (We concur, and also recommend our Buffalo Chicken Kolaches with Blue Cheese Dip for your next game day spread.)

-James Hurst, an offensive guard/tackle for the Baltimore Ravens
+James Hurst, offensive tackle for the New Orleans Saints

 Eat Hurst’s tailgating pick as an appetizer or main.
 It’s a cheesedog with a Carolina twist.
 “Red Hots are a North Carolina thing, but it’s a mix between a hot dog and a sausage with a little spice to it.
 Grill it, cut it open down the middle, then put a slice of cheese in there and eat it straight,” he says.